gohugoio/hugo/content/getting-started/configuration.md

 ```

 {{% note "Setting Environment Variables" %}}
-Names must be prefixed with `HUGO_` when setting operating system environment variables.
+Names must be prefixed with `HUGO_` and the configuration key must be set in uppercase when setting operating system environment variables.
 {{% /note %}}

 ## Ignoring Files When Rendering